HN67/vibe/README.md

 A user was created with `CREATE USER site@localhost IDENTIFIED BY 'password'`, and granted permissions with `GRANT ALL privileges ON vibe.* TO 'site'@localhost;` which gave the user full access to `vibe`.

+### Database Operation

+Log in as `root` with `mysql -u root -p` (password is blank, press enter).
+May instead need to do `mysql -u root -h localhost -p`.

+`SHOW DATABASES;` will list the databases on the server, `mysql.user` is a table containing various user data, e.g. `User` is the name of users.

+`User, Db, Host` from `mysql.db` somewhat shows priveleges of users.

+When connecting to the database, can connect from the same machine, using user `site`, host `localhost`, database `vibe`, and port `7777` (not clear on the significance of the port, just choose it randomly), and appropriate password for the user `site`.